legumeinfo/pandagma/README.md

        cluster_rest - Retrieve unclustered sequences and cluster those that can be. add_extra - Add other gene model sets to the primary clusters.
-Useful for adding annotation sets that may be of lower or uncertain quality. pick_exemplars - Pick representative sequence for each pangene filter_to_core - Calculate orthogroup composition and filter fasta files to core orthogroups. order_and_name - Assign pangene names with consensus chromosomes and ordinal positions. calc_chr_pairs - Report observed chromosome pairs; useful for preparing expected_chr_matches.tsv summarize - Move results into output directory, and report summary statistics.
+Useful for adding annotation sets that may be of lower or uncertain quality. tabularize - Derive a table-format version of 18_syn_pan_aug_extra.clust.tsv pick_exemplars - Pick representative sequence for each pangene filter_to_core - Calculate orthogroup composition and filter fasta files to core orthogroups. order_and_name - Assign pangene names with consensus chromosomes and ordinal positions. calc_chr_pairs - Report observed chromosome pairs; useful for preparing expected_chr_matches.tsv summarize - Move results into output directory, and report summary statistics.